danschlz/danschulz.github.io/_posts/2020-07-30-mental-models.md

+---
+layout: post
+title:	Mental models
+date:	2020-07-30
+author:	Dan
+description: Mental models
+ogimage: opengraphimage.jpeg

+---

-At one point in time I thought understanding human bias was one of the most important things you could study.
-I don't think that's true anymore.
+At one point in time I thought understanding human bias was really important.
+A result of that was this list of mental models.

 **Occam’s Taser**